About Lake Atitlan

 Guatemalan Weather

 Guatemala has two seasons: Rainy (May-Oct) and Dry (Nov-Apr), however in the highland area, where Lake Atitlan and the beautiful colonial city of Antigua are, the temperatures do not change much.
 It has a perfect, temperate climate (hence ‘Eternal Spring‘) where the days are warm and barmy around 25°C (77°F) and then the evenings are comfortably cool, approx. 18°C (64°F).
-There are 2 season: Dry (Nov-Apr) and Rainy (May-Oct).

 During the rainy season it generally rains in the afternoons and evening, often heavily for several hours.
 September and October, which are during the main part of the hurricane season, can see several days of rain.
 However, when it is not raining the skies are clear making it a country that can be visited year-round.